Initiatives

 WEBSITE

-ANTI-DISCRIMINATION AND INTERCULTURAL AFFAIRS DEPARTMENT OF THE GENERAL STUDENTS’ COMMITTEE (ASTA)
+ANTI-DISCRIMINATION DEPARTMENT OF THE GENERAL STUDENTS’ COMMITTEE (ASTA)

 The AStA represents the student body in committees and is the executive of the student parliament (StuPa).
 There are currently eight departmental offices, each of which is headed by students.
 Accordingly, the higher education policy issues are divided among these persons.